Japanese Chin Age Calculator to Human Years (Age Chart & Life Stages)

 Here is why:

-• Dogs mature much faster than humans at the start of life
+• Dogs mature faster in early life

 Small dogs age differently